 Students in many diverse majors such as integrative biology, business administration, and civil engineering may find this minor complimentary to their professional career goals.

 - Complete a minimum of five courses related to Forestry and Natural Resources, totaling a minimum of 12 units.

-- At least one course must be taken on the Berkeley campus (i.e., not all can be summer field program courses).
+- At least one of the five courses must be taken during the academic year (i.e., not all can be summer field program courses).

 - All courses must be taken for a letter grade and must average a minimum 2.0 grade points overall.

 - One of the five courses must be ESPM 105D, 182, 183, or 185 (for Fall 2014 admits and later).

 Please see the